-Pursuant to Mr. Stone's employment agreement, Mr. Stone is eligible to receive long term incentive (LTI) equity grants each fiscal year for a number of shares that is within the sole discretion of the Compensation Committee.
+Pursuant to Mr. Stone's and Mr. Garrison's employment agreements, the executive is eligible to receive long term incentive ("LTI") equity grants each fiscal year for a number of shares that is within the sole discretion of the Compensation Committee.
 Each annual LTI grant is to consist of time vesting and performance vesting restricted stock units.
-Time vesting LTI restricted stock units are to vest over three years after grant (extended to four years beginning with RSU grants during fiscal year 2022) and any such awards that have not vested prior to any termination of Mr. Stone's employment shall terminate.
-Time vesting LTI stock option awards are to vest over four years after grant and any such awards that have not vested prior to any termination of Mr. Stone's employment shall terminate.
-Performance vesting LTI stock units are to be contingent on achievement of three year revenue and adjusted EBITDA goals, based on three increasingly higher levels of attainment established by the Compensation Committee, after discussion with Mr. Stone, based on a Board approved three year operating plan.
+Time vesting LTI restricted stock units ("RSUs") are to vest over four years after grant and, subject to certain exceptions, any such awards that have not vested prior to any termination of the executive's employment will terminate.
+Time vesting LTI stock option awards are to vest over four years after grant and, subject to certain exceptions, any such awards that have not vested prior to any termination of the executive's employment will terminate.
+Performance vesting LTI stock units are to be contingent on achievement of three year revenue and adjusted EBITDA goals, based on three increasingly higher levels of attainment established by the Compensation Committee, based on a Board approved three year operating plan.
 The revenue and adjusted EBITDA goals each represent 50% of the performance vesting opportunity, and the levels of attainment are 50%, 100% and 200% of the applicable revenue and adjusted EBITDA goals set by the Compensation Committee.
 No performance vesting awards will vest with respect to any performance goal not met at the 50% level, and vesting of performance awards will not exceed 200% for performance above the 200% level.
-Any performance vesting awards will be earned on the third anniversary of the grant date, based on performance attainment, provided Mr. Stone is employed through such date.
-Except in connection with terminations without cause or for good reason, if Mr. Stone's employment with the Company terminates prior to the third anniversary of the applicable grant date, performance vesting units shall not vest and shall terminate immediately upon such termination of employment.
-Any performance vesting units shall be subject to a negative discretion clawback up to two years after the vesting date in connection with adverse financial restatements or certain actions constituting cause.
+Any performance vesting awards will be earned on the third anniversary of the grant date, based on performance attainment, provided the executive is employed through such date.
+Except in connection with terminations without cause or for good reason, if the executive's employment with the Company terminates prior to the third anniversary of the applicable grant date, performance vesting units will not vest and will terminate immediately upon such termination of employment.
+Any performance vesting units will be subject to a negative discretion clawback up to two years after the vesting date in connection with adverse financial restatements or certain actions constituting cause.
 During such two year period any underlying shares are subject to a lock up.